Andrew-S-Rosen/QMOF/README.md

 * A.S.
 Rosen, S.M.
 Iyer, D. Ray, Z. Yao, A. Aspuru-Guzik, L. Gagliardi, J.M.
 Notestein, R.Q.
 Snurr.
 "Machine Learning the Quantum-Chemical Properties of Metal–Organic Frameworks for Accelerated Materials Discovery", *Matter*, **4**, 1578-1597 (2021).
 DOI: [10.1016/j.matt.2021.02.015](https://doi.org/10.1016/j.matt.2021.02.015).

+For reproducibility purposes, also make sure to mention the version of the QMOF Database you used in your work.

 Follow the QMOF Database on Twitter ([@QMOF_Database](https://twitter.com/QMOF_Database)) if you want to be the first to know about the latest news and updates.

 ## Accessing the QMOF Database